-Balham and Tooting Community Association highlight that the sports use is sporadic (e.g. only a few hours a week) and not well publicised.
-Consequently, the group feel the site is underused in an area of the Borough considered densely populated and lacking greenspace.
+Balham and Tooting Community Association feel the site is underused in an area of the Borough considered densely populated and lacking greenspace.
 The group would like to see fixed opening hours all year round, better signage and improved facilities e.g. more play equipment, planting, paths and benches.
 Enable identify that the site has a new small playground and is open 8-6 during the summer months.

-Forever Fishponds is a group of local residents and neighbourhood organisations working towards the transformation of Fishponds Fields into a shared community asset that is open all year round as a flourishing green community space in the heart of Tooting.
+Forever Fishponds is a group of local residents and neighbourhood organisations wanting a shared community asset that is open all year round as a flourishing green community space in the heart of Tooting.
 The group wants to re-imagine Fishponds Fields and make Tooting more open, greener and healthier.
-At the time of writing (2020) the Council is looking at future contracts to manage the Fields.
-One of the proposals includes designating the fields as Local Park and Open Space.
-This would enable the site to be a fully publicly accessible.